jnsahaj/lumen/README.md

 ## Features 🔅

+- **Beautiful & Ergonomic Diff Viewer**: Review your code with minimal effort
 - **Smart Commit Messages**: Generate conventional commit messages for your staged changes
 - **Git History Insights**: Understand what changed in any commit, branch, or your current work
 - **Interactive Search**: Find and explore commits using fuzzy search